nushell/nushell.github.io/commands/docs/str_replace.md

 ```

-Find and replace all occurrences of find string in record using regular expression
+Find and replace all occurrences of found string in record using regular expression
 ```nu
 > { KeyA: abc, KeyB: abc, KeyC: ads } | str replace --all --regex 'b' 'z' KeyA KeyC ╭──────┬─────╮